-I’ve begun publishing notebook-backed posts from the
+I have started with notebook-backed posts from the

 agri-weather-yield-drivers project